-biology Spanish (Hispanic Studies)
+Biology Spanish (Hispanic Studies)

-mathematics English language arts
+Mathematics English language arts

-history general social science
+History General social science

-chemistry
+Chemistry Visual Art (P-12)

 Completion of a secondary education certification or major program may require that coursework be taken during the summer session.

 Students who are majoring in theology and would like a background in education as an additional qualification for teaching theology in a classroom setting may complete a minor in education.
 Students must have junior class standing and admission to an education program before enrolling in upper-division education coursework.